 Entity Framework and NHibernate are Object-relational mapping frameworks (ORM) and are used to map database schema to domain objects in any object-oriented language.

-In this blog, we will see the differences and similarities between Entity Framework and NHibernate.
+In this blog, we will see the differences between Entity Framework and NHibernate.

 Entity Framework is an open-source and object-relational mapping (ORM) framework and used to include business logic in the application.
 Entity framework developed by Microsoft and first released in 2008 and no source code was available to be used for free because of license but now it is free to be used.
 Entity Framework is similar to another object-relational framework and provides mechanisms for data storage and data access from the database.